EdibleReadingMap/edible-reading/README.md

 Yes, the `cat` is intentional; forces correct encoding.

+# Google Locations and Places

+The `google.pl` script makes use of the Google Locations and Places APIs to geolocate the venues.
+You'll need an API key.

 # Database

 At home I used PostgreSQL but I've included an SQLite3 copy of the database in the repo.
 The scripts are set up to use the SQLite3 copy.